 - Can be a ticket magnet if you’re not careful

 What are scooters doing on this list?
-Scooters are definitely a type of motorcycle and a popular one at that, so don’t sell them short.
+Scooters are definitely a type of motorcycle, and a popular one at that, so don’t sell them short.
 Today, you can get scooters in sizes ranging from buzzing 50cc city machines to 650cc (or larger!) comfort wagons that can cross continents.
-Scooters are also one of the more stylish types of motorized conveyances and, as of late, are incorporating a lot of cutting-edge technology, like ABS and fuel injection.
-Plus, they usually feature an automatic transmission, so they make for a good beginner bike.
+Scooters are also one of the more stylish types of motorized conveyances and as of late, are incorporating a lot of cutting-edge technology, like ABS and fuel injection.
+Plus, they usually feature automatic transmissions, so they make for good beginner bikes.
 If you live in a city and don’t think you’ll be doing a lot of long-distance riding, consider a modern, stylish scooter.

 Examples: Any Vespa or Piaggio model, Honda Elite models, Yamaha Majesty/Vino, Aprilia models, any number of machines from makers like Kymco and Lifan

 - Stylish, efficient, techie, and typically equipped with an automatic transmission

 - Great on gas — some get over 90 mpg or run on electricity

 - Underseat storage adds practicality

 - Better weather protection than most motorcycles

 - Certainly fun, but also not a full-fledged motorcycle